 Missioners should bring:

 2. Optical loupes if you have a pair.
 2.5x loupes make vasectomy SO much easier for many of us.
+My take on loupes is HERE.

 3. Your NSVI shirt(s) from prior missions if applicable.